 Measuring the cost of supply chain quality

 Although ASQ data shows that only one in three organizations actively tracks the cost of quality, it’s an essential metric for companies that pursue operational excellence.
-Shaving just a few percentage points off your cost of supply chain quality management each year can translate into millions of dollars.
+Shaving just a few percentage points off your cost of quality management solution each year can translate into millions of dollars.

 When discussing figures associated with quality costs, we need to look further than our internal quality control programs.
 The cost of poor quality (COPQ) in the supply chain typically falls into one of three categories: